alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 | Time to move from label to input  | 50ms         | 240ms             | 500ms         |
 | Ideal for...                      | Simple forms | Less simple forms | Complex forms |

-The position of an element's label does not effect how screenreaders announce it to users.
+Note that the position of an element's label does not effect how screenreaders announce it to users.

-### Hiding labels

-Only hide labels if people can still infer how to use the control from it's context.
-Don't use `display: none` as this will stop the label being read out by screenreaders.

-### Writing label text

-* Don't use 'please', but give polite, clear, short instructions
-* Don't use colons after labels

-### Indicating mandatory and optional fields

-You should be asking users for the minimum amount of information you need to run your service, so nearly all your fields should be mandatory.

-Rather than pepper the interface with repetative '*' symbols, which then have to be explained, simply mark the optional fields in the labels with '(optional)'.

-If you need to, add text at the top of the form saying 'all fields are required unless stated otherwise'.

 ## Text fields

 Text fields should be sized according to their content.
+Doing this gives people an visual cue as to the kind of content they're being asked for.
 For example, a postcode field should be shorter than an email address field.
-Doing this gives people an extra cue as to the kind of content they're being asked for.

 Avoid using placeholder text inside text fields.
-It confuses some people and the text dissapears once they start typing into the field.
+It confuses some people and the text disappears once a user starts typing into the field.

+If extra help is needed, use [help text](help-text).

 ## Checkboxes and radio buttons

-Use radio buttons to let users choose a single option from a list.
-Use checkboxes for on/off toggles or for multiple selections.
+Radio buttons let users choose a single option from a list.
+Check boxes let users select on/off toggles or multiple selections.

+### Make it clear whether it's multiple or single choice

 Research indicates many users do not know the difference between radios and checkboxes.
 They will decide whether it's multiple or single choice based on the question and answer text instead, so word these carefully.

-### Pre-selecting options
+### Take care when pre-selecting options

-Do not pre-select options if:

-* there's a legal requirement for the user to make a choice
-* you don't want to bias users towards making a particular choice
+Pre-selecting options can help users, but it needs to be done with care.

 Do pre-select options if: